 I hope I’ve helped you in some way.
-If not, please make note of actions taken by your electrician to fix the problem and send me your comments at firstname.lastname@example.org.
-I’ll add your insights to this post.
+If not, please make note of actions taken by your electrician to fix the problem and send me your notes at firstname.lastname@example.org.
+I’ll add your notes to this post.

 Someone sent me this on 16 February 2015, with a comment “I have tried twisting pulling but won’t budge.
 I’m afraid of taking the ceiling down with me.”